BetonQuest/BetonQuest/docs/Participate/Setup-Project.md

 You also need to install [GTK](https://www.gtk.org/), the easiest way is to use this [GTK installer](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/) if you are on Windows.

-Install all other dependencies by entering `pip install -r config/docs-requirements.txt` in the terminal on the project's root directory.

 ???
 "In case you are a [Material for MkDocs](https://squidfunk.github.io/mkdocs-material) insider (paid premium version)"
+    You need to set two environment variables to be able to build the docs with MkDocs Material insiders.

+    Set `MKDOCS_MATERIAL_INSIDERS` to your license key to be able to install the indiders version.

+    When you want to see the insiders version on serve, you need to set `MKDOCS_MATERIAL_INSIDERS_ENABLED` to `true`.

-    Set your license key by executing `setx MKDOCS_MATERIAL_INSIDERS LICENSE_KEY_HERE /M` (Windows) in the terminal.
+    Under Windows you can set environment variables with `setx VARIABLE_NAME VALUE /M` in the terminal.
-    You must also install the [additional pngquant dependency](https://squidfunk.github.io/mkdocs-material/setup/dependencies/image-processing/#pngquant).
     Now you need to restart IntelliJ for the changes to take effect.

-    Then run `pip install -r config/docs-requirements-insiders.txt` instead of `docs-requirements.txt`.
-    Run `mkdocs serve --config-file mkdocs.insiders.yml` to preview the docs.
+Install all other dependencies by entering `python config/setup-docs-dependencies.py` in the terminal on the project's root directory.

 ### See your changes live
 Run this command in IntelliJ's integrated terminal (at the bottom) to create a docs preview in your browser: